tstone/MicrowaveJS/README.md

 The text that will be displayed for pagination when people want to see older blog posts

 ##### posttimeformat
 A datetime format string of how you'd like your dates to appear.
 Any Date.js format is valid.
-[Reference](http://code.google.com/p/datejs/wiki/FormatSpecifiers)
+[Format Reference](http://code.google.com/p/datejs/wiki/FormatSpecifiers)

 Examples:
-- `M/d/yy` -> 8/22/82
+- `M/d/yy` => 8/22/82
-- `MMMM d, yyyy` -> January 17, 2012
+- `MMMM d, yyyy` => January 17, 2012
-- `dddd` -> "Monday"
+- `dddd` => Monday
-- `ddd :: M.d.yy` -> Mon :: 5.7.12
+- `ddd :: M.d.yy` => Mon :: 5.7.12

 Theme
 -----

-There isn't any direct theme supporting in microwave.js, but the theme specific CSS has been called out into it's own file.

-A real light and dark theme will be provided sometime in the future.
-For now, you're on your own.
+MicrowaveJS comes bundled with one theme at the moment.
+Look inside the /public/theme folder if you want to mess with it.

+A theme is composed of three files:

+- head.html -- HTML to be included in the `<head>` of the page.
+Use this for font-face CSS files, etc.
+- theme.css -- The actual CSS of the theme
+- prettify-theme.css -- The CSS to style syntax highlighted code.
+Some themes are available [here](http://google-code-prettify.googlecode.com/svn/trunk/styles/index.html);

 Syntax Highlighting Theme
 -------------------------